YU000jp/logseq-page-tags-and-hierarchy/README.md

 ## Usage

-- This plugin be Installed, styles be applied.
+- When this plugin install, the style be applied to non-journal pages.
 By default, bottom mode is turned off. it is possible to set in the plugin settings.

 ## Showcase / Questions / Ideas / Help